-If the GP is concerned, your child will be referred to the local ophthalmology (eye) department.
+If your GP is concerned about your child’s eyes, they will refer them to the local ophthalmology department.
 This referral should be urgent and your child should be seen within two weeks.

-At the local ophthalmology department your child may be seen by an ophthalmologist (consultant eye doctor/surgeon) and in some cases a children’s (paediatric) ophthalmologist.
-The ophthalmologist may do another red reflex test for the child.
-They will use eye drops which increase the size of the pupil, opening up their view into the eye so that they can have a really good look at the back of the eyes.
+At the ophthalmology department your child may be seen by an ophthalmologist (consultant eye doctor/surgeon) and in some cases a children’s (paediatric) ophthalmologist.
+They may do another red reflex test.
+They will use eye drops which increase the size of the pupil, opening up their view into your child’s eye so that they can have a really good look at the back of the eyes.

-Some ophthalmologists will choose to do an ultrasound to help them make a diagnosis.
+Some ophthalmologists will do an ultrasound to help them make a diagnosis.
 This involves a gel being put on the outside of the eyelid and then an ultrasound probe placed onto the eyelid.
-This allows the ophthalmologist to scan the eye.
-This is generally not painful for the child.
+This allows the ophthalmologist to scan the eye and is not usually painful.

 The pressure in your child’s eye may also be checked.
-This can be done in two ways, either a special puffer is used to puff air directly at the eye and the response indicate a change in pressure, alternatively yellow eye drops can be administered and then an instrument with a blue light is used to touch the front of the eye and the pressure is read using this tool.
+This can be done in two ways – either a special puffer is used to puff air directly at the eye and the response to indicate a change in pressure, or yellow eye drops can be administered and then an instrument with a blue light is used to touch the front of the eye and the pressure is read using this tool.

-If your child is diagnosed with retinoblastoma there are a variety of different treatments that are available – the treatment will be tailored specifically to each child’s needs.
+If your child is diagnosed with retinoblastoma, there are a variety of different treatments that are available – this will be tailored specifically to each child’s needs.
 Your consultant will discuss this fully with you at diagnosis.

 If you’ve just been given this news, you may find our Just diagnosed information leaflet useful.
 We know that this is a very distressing and frightening time, and if you need to talk to someone, please call us on 0207 377 5578 or email firstname.lastname@example.org.